Expertise

 In search of common ground – reconciling religion and human rights

-She led Sisters in Islam (SIS) in Malaysia as its founding Executive Director from 1999-2008 and is currently the founding Executive Director of Musawah, the global movement for equality and justice in the Muslim family that was launched in Kuala Lumpur in 2009.
+She was founding Executive Director of Sisters in Islam in Malaysia and subsequently Musawah, the global movement for equality and justice in the Muslim family that was launched in Kuala Lumpur in 2009.
+She chairs the board of Musawah.

-Zainah has written a monthly column, Sharing the Nation, in Malaysia’s largest English language daily, The Star.
+Zainah wrote a monthly column in Malaysia’s largest English language daily The Star.
+In 2022 she was honoured as one of Equality Now’s 30 for 30, featuring 30 women changemakers who have played a key role in making equality reality.
 In 2018, she was honoured by Harvard Law School as one of the top 25 women globally who contributed in the areas of law and policy.
 She has been named by Newsweek and The Daily Beast as one of the “150 women who shake the world” and by Women Deliver as one of 100 most inspiring people championing the rights of women and girls.
-She was cited by Huffington Post as one of the 10 leading Muslim women at the global level.
+She was cited by Huffington Post in 2013 as one of the 10 leading Muslim women at the global level.